CephalofairGames/gloomhaven2e-faq/index.md

 Any mechanic referring to either objectives, or obstacles with hit points, is referring to either.

+### Gloomhaven and Mercenary Pack Solo Scenarios in Frosthaven

+For all solo scenarios played during a Frosthaven campaign with crossover characters, use a loot deck of 15 coin cards.

 ![divider-narrow](/assets/images/divider2.png)

 ### Frosthaven characters in Gloomhaven (2025) and Jaws of the Lion